meteor/meteor/content/packages.md

 Many NPM packages rely on an asynchronous, callback or promise-based coding style.
 For several reasons, Meteor is currently built around a synchronous-looking but still non-blocking style using [Fibers](https://github.com/laverdet/node-fibers).

-Many Meteor APIs, for example collections, rely on running inside a fiber context; Meteor also keeps track of certain collection state on the server so that code can be associated with a particular client.
-This means you need to do a little extra work to use asynchronous Node code inside a Meteor app.
+The global Meteor server context and every method and publication initialize a new fiber so that they can run concurrently.
+Many Meteor APIs, for example collections, rely on running inside a fiber.
+They also rely on an internal Meteor mechanism that tracks server "environment" state, like the currently executing method.
+This means you need to initialize your own fiber and environment to use asynchronous Node code inside a Meteor app.
 Let's look at an example of some code that won't work, using the code example from the [node-github repository](https://github.com/mikedeboer/node-github):

 ```js
 // Inside a Meteor method definition